Tinka8ell/TechReturnersMarsRoverKata/README.md

 rather than the Rover object, and that object will be created and used withing the method.
 This required changes to the UML, so I now have a [2nd Edition UML](doc/Mars2UML.jpg) to show progress.

+## Second Design Adjustment

+As I formulated the testing of the Rover commands, I realised that there were methods missing in the Rover.
+It also transpired that, although a Rover is created using a Direction, this is an enum and so immutable, so could not change direction.
+These meant that a Delta rather than a Direction needed to be the main field.
+Similarly, a Rover needed to know which Plateau it was on, so it could move.
+Finally, the Controller does not need to know what commands a Rover supports, so the string commands need to be passed through.
+We will probably hide (make private) the individual movement commands in the Rover, but the UML does not yet reflect this as we will add tests for the internal function during development and remove their complexity once working.